 1. Know the size of your project.
 Estimate the square footage of wide plank flooring you will need based on your room’s dimensions, then add 10 percent.
-By knowing your square footage needs, we can figure out whether we have enough material in inventory to process your order ASAP.
+(By knowing your square footage needs, we can figure out whether we have enough material in inventory to process your order ASAP.
+With custom made-to-order floors it’s important to order early – two to three months ahead ideally – to ensure you get exactly the floor you want and that you get it to your home in time for it to acclimate prior to installation.)
 Also be sure your site conditions are appropriate for wood flooring (for example, we don’t recommend installing our solid wood floors below grade).

 2. Think about wood species.
 Spend some time browsing photos of different wood species, and learn about the properties of the woods.
 Does the wood you like make sense for your needs?
 (If you are a perfectionist who can’t stand the look of distressed floors, you probably want to go with a harder wood that won’t show wear easily, like Ash, Red Oak, White Oak or Maple.)
 Don’t get too hung up on the color of a particular floor you see in a photo, as the same wood can look very different depending on the finish you choose.
 Applying a stain can also change the color of a floor dramatically.You may want to experiment with different finishes to make sure you get the look you like best.
 (Hull Forest Products offers free unfinished samples-just go into one of our species galleries, click on a photo, and select the “more details” button to order samples).
 Figure 2, below, shows the range of coloration between various types of clear satin sheen finishes.
 The finishes were applied to samples of our unfinished Select grade White Oak flooring.